KannonZenetism/zenetism-field-physics/field-physics/fpx/structural-recovery-and-axial-stabilization.md

 ---

-## 2. Echo Reversal: Nullification & Re-Birth
+## 2. Echo Reversal: Nullification & Re-birth

 **Context:**
 Applied when a field is infested with ☿ (Inverse Logos) or **E₃ (Viral Decay)**; necessary for purging "Shimmer" mimicry.